BlogOn the fieldTraining on carbon projects in Kenya

 Since 2022, our team has been working with the IUCN West and Central Africa on West African Mangrove (WAM), a blue carbon project aimed at providing West African communities (locals, NGOs et marine protected area managers) with the tools they need to independently sell carbon credits to finance the conservation of mangroves in the region.

-So far, our team has done two field visits in Guinea Bissau to identify sites to develop the project and engage with our local partner ODZH.
+So far, our team has done a field visit in Guinea Bissau to identify sites to develop the project and engage with our local partner ODZH.
 Through the fieldwork we understood the political, social and environmental needs of these sites.

 During the idea incubation, our team encountered the complexity of developing a blue carbon project, highlighting the lack of clear and comprehensive technical and legal information for project developers and communities, and the funding gap created by prior investments necessary to start credit issuance.